 The yarn is an advanced package management software for Node.js applications.
 It is a fast, secure, and reliable alternative that any other Nodejs package manager’s.
 I have installed latest Node.js on Ubuntu and Debian systems.

-This tutorial contains three ways to install Yarn on Ubuntu, Debian, and LinuxMint systems.
-Use one of the following ways:
+This tutorial contains three methods to install Yarn on Ubuntu, Debian, and LinuxMint systems.
+Use one of the following methods:

 Yarn package is available to install with NPM.
 You can simply use npm command as following to install Yarn globally.
 To install yarn for current project only just remove -g option from command.